not001praween001/Raspberry-Pi-CPS-SN-trial/README.md

 ・ Step2: Prepare the Embedded Devices side.
 See the next topic below respectively.

-Then you can enjoy about our environmental.
+Then you can enjoy about our virtual environmental CPS.

 Download or clone git
 -------------------------